cis-ds/course-site/content/faq/asking-questions.markdown

 #> Error: Column `colour` is unknown
 ```

-<sup>Created on 2020-03-30 by the [reprex package](https://reprex.tidyverse.org) (v0.3.0)</sup>
+<sup>Created on 2020-04-10 by the [reprex package](https://reprex.tidyverse.org) (v0.3.0)</sup>

 Anyone else can copy, paste, and run this immediately.
 The nice thing is that if your script also produces images or graphs (probably using `ggplot()`) these images are automatically uploaded and included in the issue.

+{{% alert note %}}

-> To ensure your example is a reproducible example, you need to make sure to load all necessary packages and data objects at the top of your copied code.
+To ensure your example is a reproducible example, you need to make sure to load all necessary packages and data objects at the top of your copied code.
 This may involve opening a new tab in the editor panel and writing a short version of the script that only includes the essentials, then copying that script to the clipboard and `reprex()` it.

+{{% /alert %}}